The early 2000's were an extraordinary period for the LGBT (Lesbian,

 puzzled doctor, and having to out myself as trans MTF.

 A particular hate that I have is the advent of gender-neutral toilets, these basically allow an establishment to advertise their WOKE credentials whilst saving money by having just one rather than two sets of toilets.
-I had a horrible experience queuing in a gender neutral toilet to use the only cubicle, whilst a steady stream of men used (with varying degrees of embarrassment) the urinals.
+I had a horrible experience queuing in a gender-neutral toilet to use the only cubicle, whilst a steady stream of men used (with varying degrees of embarrassment) the urinals.

 In another example, I swim at a local pool during a women-only session as the time is